snimu/guarantees/README.md

 ## Exceptions

-`Exception`s are located under `tg.exceptions`.
+`Exceptions` are located under `tg.exceptions`.

-There are two custom `Exception`s as presented below.
+There are two custom `Exceptions` as presented below.

 ### TestsNotImplementedError